 Some additional bonus tips

-Be sure to weave into all of this some time for reading English newspapers, and watching and listening to English TV and radio.
+Be sure to weave into all of this some time for reading English newspapers, and watching and listening to English TV and radio out even YouTube channels, can help!
+There are many YouTube channels (like Lingoda’s YouTube), or English with Lucy out there that teach you short English lessons, there are other channels that read English stories to you with the words on the screen – practise reading these out loud and you’ll see a big improvement in your pronunciation.
 Reading is great for building your vocabulary.
 Whilst watching films, TV and listening to the radio and podcasts is fantastic for strengthening your ear.
 Full immersion can be tiring but before you know it, you’ll be thinking and even dreaming in English.